 Questions: Does pleasure factor into your relationship with God and your faith decisions?
 Guilt, duty, or pleasure—which has the strongest pull?

-2 Responses to Applying Pleasure to a Problem
+2 responses to “Applying Pleasure to a Problem”

-1. Mary Jeffries says:
+1. Mary Jeffries Avatar

 Pleasure!
 No doubt about it….being with God is pure pleasure.
 His love, His compassion, His Grace, the beauty of His world….ya….pleasure is the best.